Lower Back Pain? What is Causing Your Back Pain and How to Fix It.

 Don’t Suffer In Silence.
 Get Help For Your Back Pain

 Hands up if you suffer from a sore or aching back at least once a month?
 Most likely everyone has their hand raised.
 One of the major causes of back pain in today’s world is our lifestyle.
 We sit for several hours a day working at our desks, often hunched over a laptop or keyboard.
 Back pain limits your activities and upsets your day-to-day life.
 Lower back pain impedes your sports performance and hampers your exercise training program.
 While we always recommend talking with your doctor or primary care physician about the pains in your back, what they have to offer you is limited.
 Often, a doctor will tell you that the pain will go away by itself or they will prescribe a pill or a topical cream to reduce the pain and lessen the inflammation.
-This will temporarily take the pain away but it does not fix the underlying problem.
+This will temporarily take the pains away but it does not fix the underlying problem.

 Medical or sports massage is often recommended but again, this does not get to the root cause of the back pain.
 If your back pain is due to bad posture or bending over your laptop or screen for several hours a day, a massage will temporarily make your back feel better but it won’t stop the pain from coming back again.